Article takeaways

 Is self-storage insurance required?

-Most self-storage facilities require tenants to have insurance for their stored belongings.
+Most self-storage facilities require tenants to have tenant insurance or storage rental insurance for their stored belongings in storage unit rentals.
 However, you do not have to buy the insurance from them if you don’t want to.
-You can find and purchase storage unit insurance from a third-party company, then show proof of coverage to the facility.

-You may also not need storage tenant insurance if you are already covered by your homeowners or renters’ insurance.
-Just make sure to show proof of insurance coverage when renting your unit.
-Remember that such policies often have coverage limits for items stored outside the home as low as 10% to 20% of the total value.
-That might not be sufficient if you are storing valuables like jewelry, antique furniture, large appliances or even collectibles like vinyl records.
-Adding self-storage insurance could make up the difference.
+Just make sure to show proof of insurance policies and coverage when renting your self-storage unit.
+Remember that renters insurance and homeowners insurance policies often have coverage limits for items stored outside the home as low as 10% to 20% of the total value—check insurance laws in your state for specifics.

 Need Self-Storage Insurance Coverage for Your Unit?
 SelfStorage.com Can Help